microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 ### A simple transform function

 Let's try to write a transform function that can compile a TypeScript string to its corresponding JavaScript.
 We will need to create a "Program" to wrap our string.
 To create a program we will call ```createProgram```. createProgram abstracts any interaction with the underlying system in the "CompilerHost" interface.
 The CompilerHost allows the compiler to read and write files, get the current directory, ensure that files and directories exist, and query some of the underlying system properties such as case sensitivity and new line characters.
 For the purposes of our transform function, we will stub out most of these functions.
 Two functions that we will override are **readFile** and **writeFile**.
-The compiler calls into **readFile** to get the AST of a given input file; since we only have two files: the string to transform and the default library (lib.d.ts) we can hard code most of this section. **wrieFile** will capture the output in a list, and this, along with the errors, will be the output of our transform function.
+The compiler calls into **readFile** to get the AST of a given input file; since we only have two files: the string to transform and the default library (lib.d.ts) we can hard code most of this section. **writeFile** will capture the output in a list, and this, along with the errors, will be the output of our transform function.

 ```TypeScript
 function transform(contents: string, libSource: string, compilerOptions: ts.CompilerOptions = { }) {